microshare/microshare.github.io/docs/2/installer/lorawan/device-declaration.md

 For both methods you need to create the cluster device first and then add the sensors.

-PS: Device Clusters are often managed by the admin, please anticipate the needs with the admin to understand how devices are distributed by device clusters.
+PS: Device clusters are often managed by the admin, please anticipate the needs with the admin to understand how devices are distributed by device clusters.

 ## 2. Device Cluster Creation